-- The Final Project will be a musical work that employs the skills learned in class.
+- The Final Project will be a musical work that employs the skills learned in the course.
 There are fewer technical requirements and constraints for this project than for the assignments, so this is your chance to branch out.
-Most people will want to use the equipment available in M373, but I permit those with access to other equipment to do some or all of their work on the project using it.
-The project is due at the beginning of the last week of classes.
-All projects will be played over the speakers during the remaining classes, accompanied by groovy video images.
+Most people will want to continue with Reason, but I permit those with access to other software to do some or all of their work on the project using it.

 Course work handed in after the due date may be assessed a late penalty.

 The exercises are graded pass/fail.
-Each failing exercise will lower your final course grade by 2 points.
+Each failing exercise will lower your final course grade by 1 point.

 Assignments generally list some technical and musical requirements.
 How well you satisfy these requirements forms the bulk of your grade.
 In addition, there is a subjective component of your grade, based on my judgment of the musical quality of your submission.